weaversa/cryptol-course/labs/Language/Basics.md

 fooBar = 15
 fooBar' = fooBar && mask // mask defined elsewhere
 ```

+Feel free to take a quick look at the [the Cryptol style
+guide](../../cryptol-style.md) we used for creating the material in
+this course.

 Technically, Cryptol supports
 [Unicode](https://en.wikipedia.org/wiki/Unicode), but this course